The three-month trial of the Enmore Road Special Entertainment Precinct

-- Allowing premises that host live entertainment to operate for an additional 30 minutes beyond the time specified on their development consent.
+- Premises that host live entertainment to operate for an additional 30 minutes beyond the time specified on their development consent.

 Note: licenced premises will need to comply with their liquor licence conditions – please visit Liquor and Gaming’s Special Entertainment Precinct web page for further information.

-- Allowing footpath dining until 11 pm for any premises with a valid footpath dining licence.
+- Footpath dining until 11 pm for any premises with a valid footpath dining licence.

 - Fixed level sound criteria contained within Section 8 of the draft Precinct Management Plan.